Del (command): Implementations

 The command is available for various operating systems including DOS, Microware OS-9, IBM OS/2, Microsoft Windows and ReactOS.
 It is analogous to the Unix rm command and to the Stratus OpenVOS delete_file and delete_dircommands.

 DEC RT-11, OS/8, RSX-11, and OpenVMS also provide the delete command which can be contracted to del.
 AmigaDOS and TSC FLEX provide a delete command as well.

 The erase command is supported by Tim Paterson's SCP 86-DOS.
 On MS-DOS, the command is available in versions 1 and later.
 It is also available in the open-source MS-DOS emulator DOSBox.

 Datalight ROM-DOS also includes an implementation of the del and erase commands.

 While Digital Research DR-DOS supports del and erase as well, it also supports the shorthand form era, which derived from CP/M. In addition to this, the DR-DOS command processor also supports delq/eraq.
 These are shorthand forms for the del/era/erase command with an assumed /Q parameter (for 'Query') given as well.

 THEOS/OASIS and FlexOS provide only the erase command.

-In PowerShell, del and erase are predefined command aliases for the Remove-Item cmdlet which basically serves the same purpose.
+In PowerShell, del and erase are predefined command aliases for the Remove-Item cmdlet which serves the same purpose.